Niklas81/mithril-interactive-tutorial/README.md

 ## Current State of the Tutorial

 This tutorial is a work in progress.
 I plan to add new lessons as time provides.
 I heartily welcome suggestions and criticism.
-If you find mistakes, and you will, please submit a pull request.
+If you find mistakes, and you will, please submit a comment or pull request.

 ## Teaching Philosophy